Punjab: Sikh Empire (c. 1799–1849 CE)

-In the 19th century, Maharaja Ranjit Singh established the Sikh Empire based in the Punjab.
+In the 19th century, Maharajah Ranjit Singh established the Sikh Empire based in the Punjab.
 The empire existed from 1799, when Ranjit Singh captured Lahore, to 1849, when it was defeated and conquered in the Second Anglo-Sikh War.
 It was forged on the foundations of the Khalsa from a collection of autonomous Sikh misls.
 At its peak in the 19th century, the Empire extended from the Khyber Pass in the west to western Tibet in the east, and from Mithankot in the south to Kashmir in the north.
 It was divided into four provinces: Lahore, in Punjab, which became the Sikh capital; Multan, also in Punjab; Peshawar; and Kashmir from 1799 to 1849.
 Religiously diverse, with an estimated population of 3.5 million in 1831 (making it the 19th most populous country at the time), it was the last major region of the Indian subcontinent to be annexed by the British Empire.

 British Punjab (c.
 1849–1947 CE)

 The Sikh Empire ruled the Punjab until the British annexed it in 1849 following the First and Second Anglo-Sikh Wars.
 Most of the Punjabi homeland formed a province of British India, though a number of small princely states retained local rulers who recognized British authority.
 The Punjab with its rich farmlands became one of the most important colonial assets.
 Lahore was a noted center of learning and culture, and Rawalpindi became an important military installation.
 Most Punjabis supported the British during World War I, providing men and resources to the war effort even though the Punjab remained a source of anti colonial activities.
 Disturbances in the region increased as the war continued.
 At the end of the war, high casualty rates, heavy taxation, inflation, and a widespread influenza epidemic disrupted Punjabi society.
-In 1919 a British officer ordered his troops to fire on a crowd of demonstrators, mostly Sikhs in Amritsar.
-The Jallianwala massacre fueled the indian independence movement.
+In 1919, Colonel Reginald Dyer ordered troops under command to fire on a crowd of demonstrators, mostly Sikhs in Amritsar.
+The Jallianwala massacre fueled the Indian independence movement.
 Nationalists declared the independence of India from Lahore in 1930 but were quickly suppressed.
 When the Second World War broke out, nationalism in British India had already divided into religious movements.
 Many Sikhs and other minorities supported the Hindus, who promised a secular multicultural and multireligious society, and Muslim leaders in Lahore passed a resolution to work for a Muslim Pakistan, making the Punjab region a center of growing conflict between Indian and Pakistani nationalists.
 At the end of the war, the British granted separate independence to India and Pakistan, setting off massive communal violence as Muslims fled to Pakistan and Hindu and Sikh Punjabis fled east to India.